xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 #### Caching mechanisms

-Carefully designed state caching mechanisms at appropriate nodes in the cluster.
+Carefully designed state caching mechanisms at appropriate nodes in the cluster exist in the system.

 #### State replication and consistency mechanisms